govau/content-guide/_accessibility-inclusivity/aboriginal-torres-strait-islander.md

 exclude_from_search: true
 ---

-The terms 'First Australians' and 'Aboriginal and Torres Strait Islander peoples' include distinct and diverse cultural groups.
-They do not represent a homogenous group.
+The terms 'First Australians' and 'Aboriginal and Torres Strait Islander peoples' (note the plural) include distinct and diverse cultural groups.
+These terms do not represent a homogenous group.

-### Find out the user's preference

-The following terms are general guides.

-The words that First Australians use to refer to themselves may be different depending on where they are from.
-They can also change over time.

-Wherever possible you should find out the user's preferred words.
+Don't use:

+- Aboriginals, Aborigine — these words are associated with colonisation and assimilation and are distressing to many people
+- ATSI — never use the acronym ATSI as this is considered disrespectful
+- Aboriginal and/or Torres Strait Islander
+- Aboriginal and Torres Strait Australians.

-#### Use the correct language group name if possible
+### Use the correct language group name if possible

 {% include guide_example.liquid
   title = "using language group name"